 If you’re like me and forget to set the butter on the counter for a while so it can soften, you can go on and place it in the mixer and cream it for a little longer.

 Add the sugar to the butter mixture and mix again.

-Add the brown sugar to the butter mixture and mix again.
+Next, add the brown sugar to the butter mixture and mix until creamy.

-Alternate adding the buttermilk and the flour mixture to the butter mixture until everything is incorporated.
+Alternate adding the buttermilk and the flour mix to the butter mixture until everything is incorporated.

-I always stop and scrape down the sides so I get every bit of ingredients mixed in.
-I can smell the cinnamon at this point and it’s such a happy smell.
+TIP: I always stop and scrape down the sides so I get every bit of the ingredients mixed in.
+I can smell the cinnamon at this point and it’s such a wonderful smell.

 Add the vanilla and give it one last mix before pouring it into the baking dish.

 Pour the coffee cake batter into a greased baking dish and set aside.